tardate/LittleArduinoProjects/Electronics101/CD4024/Counter/README.md

 ![schematic](./assets/Counter_schematic.jpg?raw=true)

 Setup on a breadboard.
-For demonstration purposes
-I have attached
-[LEAP#791 555 Breadboard Pulse Generator](../../555Timer/BreadboardPulseGen/)
-to provide the clock signal.
+For demonstration purposes I have attached [LEAP#791 555 Breadboard Pulse Generator](../../555Timer/BreadboardPulseGen/) to provide the clock signal.

 ![bb_build](./assets/Counter_bb_build.jpg?raw=true)

-### Measuring the Ouput
+### Measuring the Output

 I've attached a logic analyzer to measure the output transitions: